Exploring the abyss in Kleene's computability theory: Main results

-For the second part, observe that for quasi-continuous $\Psi:[0,1]\di \R^{+}$ and $(q_{n})_{n\in \N}$ an enumeration of $[0,1]\cap \Q$, the union $\cup_{n\in \N}B(q_{n}, \Psi(q_{n}))$ covers $[0,1]$.
-Thus, Feferman's $\mu^{2}$, which is computable in $\exists^{2}$, readily finds $n_{0}\in \N$ such that $\cup_{n\leq n_{0}}B(q_{n}, \Psi(q_{n}))$ covers the unit interval. \end{proof} In conclusion, we have established in Theorem \ref{plonkook} that basic (and some advanced) properties of \emph{quasi-continuous} functions can be witnessed using $\exists^{2}$.
+In conclusion, we have established in Theorem \ref{plonkook} that basic (and some advanced) properties of \emph{quasi-continuous} functions can be witnessed using $\exists^{2}$.
 By contrast and Theorem \ref{plonkook2}, basic properties of the closely related \emph{cliquish} functions cannot be witnessed by any $\SS_{k}^{2}$.
 Thus, despite their close connection, these notions give rise to functionals landing on different sides of the abyss.
+A detailed explanation for this phenomenon may be found in Remark \ref{expla}, while a short explanation is as follows: for quasi-continuous $f:\R\di \R$, one observes that for any $q\in \R$: \be (\exists x\in \R)(f(x)>q)\asa (\exists r\in \Q)(f(r)>q), \ee essentially by the definition of quasi-continuity.
+Since the right-hand side of \eqref{leckli} is arithmetical, most properties of quasi-continuous functions can be decided using $\exists^{2}$.
+By contrast, the definition of cliquishness is weaker and does \textbf{not} guarantee \eqref{leckli}, as is also abundantly clear from our negative results.